isomerpages/moe-bedoksouthsec/_information-for-sec-1-2023/Art Elective Programme (AEP) and Music Elective Programme (MEP).md

 E-Interview to share your ideas and art making experiences, with reference to your e-Portfolio.
 You may also be invited to participate in a short art task during the interview.

 <b>The decision of the Selection Panel is final.</b>

+### Application for Music Elective Programme (MEP) Centres 2023 (4 – 15 Jan 2023)

+MEP is a 4-year music programme offered at MEP centres @ ACS (I) and DHS which prepares students for GCE O-Level Higher Music.

+You will have opportunities to

+*   Develop creativity, conceptual and analytical thinking through active music learning
+*   Learn through analysing, creating and performing music
+*   Engage with a range of music across genres and traditions
+*   Learn from music practitioners and peers from MEP schools